florianackle/WT-F_ATL/README.md

 # :wrench: under construction

-The project is currently being worked on diligently
+The project is currently being worked on diligently.
+The selected product are luminous vests for chickens. chicken:

 # :art: design

 The design is constantly being improved.
-Design changes which are badly or not at all possible with a frontend framework were adapted in the own CSS.
+Design changes were adapted in the own CSS.

+The CSS files have been divided into functions where possible (e.g. navigation.css for the navigation bar or stylesheet.css is the overlying CSS file)
+In addition, a separate CSS file was created for each page so that each group member can implement their own style ideas.

 # :construction: functionality